mozilla/releasewarrior/releases/firefox-release-47.0.1.md

 ### Issues
 - Releasetasks didn't tell me to e-mail when release-cdntest was ready, Relman was expecting that.
 Will update templates.
 - Balrog [Bug 1282838](https://bugzil.la/1282838) caused throttling for 47.0 ==> 47.0.1 to be set incorrectly, intended to be 0% however with 0% set it resulted in 100% uptake.
 Set to 'No-Update' instead with relmans understanding
+- Balrog [Bug 1282838](https://bugzil.la/1282838) - ben found a workaround... with an extra rule.
+Callek doesn't understand it (Will discuss in mtg)